spences10/scottspence.com/copy/uses.md

 - I use OBS ([Open Broadcaster Software]) for recording some coding sessions.
 - Restream for livestreams.
-- For light video editing I use [Shotcut], I'm currently evaluating Camtasia.
+- For light video editing I use [Shotcut] and ReCut, longer videos DaVinci Resolve.

 ---